 - Around 2.1 million young people live with HIV.
 AIDS is the second leading cause of death among young people worldwide.

-- Mortality is the second leading cause of death for girls aged 15-19 years.
+- Teenage pregnancy is the second leading cause of death for girls aged 15-19 years.

 - One in three women worldwide has experienced physical or sexual violence.